Tannababy/Console-Finances/README.md

 ## Usage

 The purpose of the code created is to analyse the financial records of a company.
-In ther screenshot above, you can view the intructions for the data analysis.
+In the screenshot above, you can view the intructions for the data analysis.
 Below is a link to the JavaScript code.

 http://127.0.0.1:5501/index.html